-In July of 2017, the consulting firm McKinsey & Company concluded a study of Original Equipment Manufacturers (OEMs) across 30 industries.
+In July of 2017, the consulting firm McKinsey & Company concluded (OEMs) across 30 industries.
 The study found that these OEMs achieved an average earnings-before-interest-and-taxes (EBIT) margin of 25 percent on sales of aftermarket parts and services.
 That compared to a margin of just 10 percent for new equipment sales.
 The 15 percentage-point gap between aftermarket and new equipment spotlights a market opportunity.
 Manufacturers can build much stronger recurring revenue models based around robust parts and services contracts, more lucrative in many cases than a primary reliance on new equipment sales.

 As many industries endure falling prices and uncertain growth trajectories for new equipment sales to emerging markets, executives at many of the industrial giants are taking a harder look at the auspiciousness of core aftermarket parts and services, which are generally comprised of: